Distinguished Scientist Award

 The Distinguished Scientist Award is the Sleep Research Society’s highest award and recognizes significant, original, and sustained scientific contributions to the sleep and circadian research field.
 This award honors a single prominent individual who has conducted influential basic, translational, clinical, or theoretical research spanning an entire career.

-Selection criteria generally include:
+Selection Criteria may include:

-• A substantial body of research that is considered inspired, meritorious, and significant, and which has had a major impact on the field, both nationally and internationally
+• A substantial body of research that is considered inspired, meritorious, and significant, and which has had a major impact on the field, both nationally and internationally.

 • Additional substantial or outstanding contributions that have advanced the field.

-• Nominee should exemplify highest ethical standards
+• Nominee should exemplify highest ethical standards, including inclusive excellence.

-2024 Recipient
+2026 Recipient

 Past Recipients